Kong/docs.konghq.com/app/dev-portal/index.md

 ### Contextual developer application analytics

 Developers can view analytics for authenticated traffic from their registered applications within the {{site.konnect_short_name}} Dev Portal.
-These metrics help developers monitor usage patterns and understand how different API are being consumed.
+These metrics help developers monitor usage patterns and understand how different APIs are being consumed.

 ![Dev Portal Analytics](/assets/images/products/konnect/dev-portal-v3/dev-portal-analytics.png)
 > _**Figure 1:** An example dashboard for an application_